Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A slot section

-📍 Google Maps | Jenny’s Canyon Trail Website | Hours: 24 hours | Entrance: Free
+📍 Google Maps | Jenny’s Canyon Trail Website | Hours: 6 am – 10 pm daily | Entrance: Free

-Jenny’s Canyon Trail is a great introductory-level slot canyon that can be finished within minutes.
+At only 0.3 miles roundtrip, Jenny’s Canyon Trail is one of the most accessible slot canyons in Utah.
 Check it out in the springtime or early summer to witness the vibrant wildflower blooms in the area.
+This is one of several trails within Snow Canyon State Park.

 Hiking in the Pine Valley Mountains